 If you have more photos of foreign lands than you do of your own country on your phone, you’re probably a fellow travel junkie.
 Who needs hundreds of selfies and snaps of the sandwich you’re eating at the local cafe, when you could swap them for priceless memories captured for a lifetime of storytelling.
 Plus, you’ll be inspiring others around you to get out and see this beautiful planet!

 Some wanderers love travelling with others, and some prefer the solo route.
 Some can’t wait to jump into the hostel social scene and meet nomads from every corner of globe, and some prefer the private room vibe.
 No matter what, if you’re infected with the wanderlust bug you’ve probably spent some time finding out who you are, and becoming independent.
 Interactions and relationships with other people are wonderful, but you don’t rely on them to function happily.
 You are your own person, the master of your own ship.

 Did we miss anything?
 Do you agree or disagree?
+Do you have the wanderlust gene?
 Tell us in the comments below!